next-dev-team/next-dev/packages/utils/src/isDate/index.md

 ---
-title: isClient
+title: isDate
 ---

- `isClient` function is used to check whether it client side
+ `isDate` function is used to check whether it's date

-## isClient
+## isDate

 ```tsx | pure
 const currentDate = new Date()